John Bonham: Awards and tributes

 A Rolling Stone reader's poll where he "led the list by a significant margin" in 2011, and in 2016, the same magazine ranked him as the greatest drummer of all time in a list of 100 Greatest Drummers of all time.
 According to the Los Angeles Times, even after all these years, Bonham still ranks as the best drummer of all time, mentioning that "[his] beat still bangs like a mofo ...
 Nobody else has brought quite that balance of muscle, groove and showmanship."

 The surviving members of Led Zeppelin reunited to play Live Aid in 1985 and employed two drummers, Phil Collins and Tony Thompson, to take his place.
 In June 2017, John Bonham's childhood home received a blue plaque in his honour.

-On 31 May 2018, on what would have been Bonham's 70th birthday, a statue was unveiled in his hometown of Redditch, England, to commemorate him.
+On 31 May 2018, on what would have been Bonham's seventieth birthday, a statue was unveiled in his hometown of Redditch, England, to commemorate him.
 The work of sculptor Mark Richards, the bronze sculpture weighs around 2.5 tonnes and was installed in Mercian Square.
 It is covered in anti-graffiti paint and is emblazoned with the words: "The most outstanding and original drummer of his time, John Bonham's popularity and influence continue to resonate with the world of music and beyond."
 Following the installation of the bronze memorial on Church Green, a special music event was organised to celebrate Bonham's birthday.

+In 2025, through the use of long lost archival interviews and family home movies, Bonham appeared in the musical documentary Becoming Led Zeppelin, directed by Bernard MacMahon and produced by Allison McGourty.